slarmoo/.github/profile/html/startupHtml/startupHtml.md

 - **Database data**: A rendering of application data that is stored in the database.
 For Simon, this is the high scores of all players.
 - **WebSocket data**: A rendering of data that is received from your server.
 This may be realtime data sent from other users (e.g. chat or scoring data), or realtime data that your service is generating (e.g. stock prices or latest high scores).
 For Simon, this updates every time another user creates or ends a game.

 The following is a possible layout of the main pieces that your application should have.
 Note that you do not have to have four HTML pages.
 You should create the number of pages that makes sense for your application.
-This maybe only one, or it could be many.
+This may be only one, or it could be many.

 ![HTML pages](htmlExamplePages.jpg)